Randle's 42 leads Knicks to 11th straight win over Pistons - WHIZ News

 Knicks: New York had 11 offensive rebounds to Detroit’s four in the first half. … Quickley scored 17 of New York’s 20 bench points. … The Knicks swept the four-game season series by an average of 19 points.

-Pistons: Detroit got Stewart back from a shoulder issue but played without starters Jalen Duren (ankle) and Bojan Bogdanovic (non-COVID illness), along with long-term absentees Cade Cunningham (leg fracture) and Marvin Bagley III (broken hand).
+Pistons: Detroit got Stewart back from a shoulder issue but played without starters Jalen Duren (ankle) and Bojan Bogdanovic (non-COVID illness) as well as reserve center Nerlens Noel (knee), along with long-term absentees Cade Cunningham (leg fracture) and Marvin Bagley III (broken hand).

 UP NEXT